China's Robotics Industry in 2026: The Sleeping Giant Is Wide Awake

 If you've been tracking the global robotics race, you already know the leaderboard is shifting.
 China's robotics industry isn't just catching up โ in several key areas, it's pulling ahead.
 From humanoid prototypes hitting factory floors to record-breaking industrial robot installations, 2026 is shaping up as the year China cements itself as the world's robotics superpower.

 China installed more industrial robots in 2025 than any other country โ again.
 According to the International Federation of Robotics, China accounted for over 50% of global industrial robot installations, a share that's been climbing steadily for the past decade.
-The country now has the highest robot density in manufacturing among major economies, surpassing Germany and Japan in units per 10,000 workers.
+As of 2026, the country has the highest robot density in manufacturing among major economies, surpassing Germany and Japan in units per 10,000 workers.

 But the real story isn't just quantity.
 It's the rapid shift from importing foreign robots to building competitive domestic alternatives.
 Chinese manufacturers are increasingly choosing homegrown robotic systems over offerings from legacy players like Fanuc, ABB, and KUKA.